ProbablyManuel/requiem/components/documentation/src/Artifacts.md

 * **Bolar's Oathblade**: Thalmor up to level 35 flee from combat for 30 seconds.
 Deals 30 magic damage to Thalmor.
 Killing Thalmor renews the Blades' oath.
 * **Boneshaver**: Increases one-handed armor penetration by 10.
 * **Chillrend**: Deals 30 frost damage and twice as much stamina damage.
 25% chance to paralyze the target for 2 seconds.
-* **Dawnbreaker**: Dawnbreaker deals 0 sun damage to undead (0.25 per undead killed) and turns undead up to level 0 (0.1 per undead killed).
+* **Dawnbreaker**: Dawnbreaker deals 0 sun damage to undead (20 plus another 0.25 per undead killed) and turns undead up to level 0 (8 plus another 0.1 per undead killed).
 Killing an undead causes an explosion that turns nearby undead up to level 50 and deals 300 sun damage.
 * **Dragonbane**: The katana is enchanted to tear the dragons' flesh apart and deals 200 magic damage to them.
+* **Ebony Warrior's Sword**: Deals 75 fire damage.
+Undead up to level 100 flee for 5 seconds.
+Additionally, deals 100 magic damage to undead.
 * **Eduj**: Deals 30 frost damage and twice as much stamina damage.
 You feel Okin and Eduj almost swinging on their own will, swinging 15% faster as long as they are wielded together.
 * **Gauldur Blackblade**: Absorbs 25 health, but doesn't affect constructs.
 * **General Tullius' Sword**: General Tulllius must have spent a fortune on this piece - it's perfectly balanced and emanates an overwhelming elemental power.
 This sword combines fire, frost, and shock into an elemental strike that deals 90 total damage.